predict-idlab/plotly-resampler/examples/README.md

 ### 0.1 Figurewidget example

 The [figurewidget example notebook](figurewidget_example.ipynb) utilizes the `FigureWidgetResampler` wrapper to create a `go.FigureWidget` with dynamic aggregation functionality.
 A major advantage of this approach is that this does not create a web application, thus not needing to be able to create / forward a network port.

+Additionally, this notebook highlights how to use the `FigureWidget` its on-click callback to utilize plotly for large **time series annotation**.

 ## 1. Dash apps